HOW WE TEACH

 Errorless Teaching

-Errorless teaching is a strategy used in Applied Behavior Analysis (ABA) designed to minimize or eliminate mistakes during the learning process.
-The goal is to ensure that learners experience success from the outset, which can help build their confidence and reduce frustration.
+Errorless teaching is a method used in Applied Behavior Analysis (ABA) designed to minimize mistakes during learning.
+The goal is to help learners succeed right from the start,

 By focusing on success and minimizing mistakes, this method helps build confidence and a strong foundation for future growth.
 This approach can be particularly effective for individuals who may be easily frustrated or deterred by making mistakes.
 It’s all about providing the right support at the right time and gradually encouraging independence, ensuring a positive and encouraging learning experience for everyone involved.